Azure/azure-service-operator/docs/hugo/content/reference/network.frontdoor/_index.md

 ---
-title: Network Supported Resources
+title: Frontdoor Supported Resources
-linktitle: Network
+linktitle: Frontdoor
 no_list: true
 ---
 To install the CRDs for these resources, your ASO configuration must include `network.frontdoor.azure.com/*` as a one of the configured CRD patterns.
 See [CRD Management in ASO](https://azure.github.io/azure-service-operator/guide/crd-management/) for details on doing this for both [Helm](https://azure.github.io/azure-service-operator/guide/crd-management/#helm) and [YAML](https://azure.github.io/azure-service-operator/guide/crd-management/#yaml) based installations.